Kernel regression in high dimensions: Refined analysis beyond double descent: Discussion on Error Bounds

 \section{Discussion on Error Bounds}

 In this section, we discuss our Theorem~\ref{promain} for different eigenvalue profiles of $\widetilde{\bm X}$ in the two regimes of $n < d$ and $n > d$.
-Since $\bm K$ shares the same eigenvalue decay as $\bm X \bm X^{\!\top}/d$ and $\widetilde{\bm X}$ (see Proposition~\ref{sec:proeig} in Appendix~\ref{sec:proofeig}), we do not distinguish these two data matrices in eigenvalue decay in the subsequent description.
-We first focus on the variance ${\tt{V}}$ that can be unimodal or monotonically decreasing with $n$ under various regularization schemes.
+Since $\bm K$ shares the same eigenvalue decay as $\bm X \bm X^{\!\top}/d$ and $\widetilde{\bm X}$ (see Proposition~\ref{sec:proeig} in Appendix~\ref{sec:proofeig}), we do not distinguish the eigen-decay of these two data matrices in the subsequent discussions.
+We first focus on the variance ${\tt{V}}$ that can be unimodal or monotonically decreasing with $n$ under different regularization schemes.
 Subsequently, we investigate the total risk curve as the sum of bias and variance.
-Note that $\widetilde{\bm X}$ has different numbers of non-zero eigenvalues under the two regimes, which plays a significant role in characterizing the different cases of our bounds.
-Here we denote $r_* := \operatorname{rank}(\widetilde{\bm X}) \leq \min\{ n,d \}$ which also includes the rank-deficient case.
+Note that $\widetilde{\bm X}$ has different numbers of non-zero eigenvalues under the two regimes, we denote $r_* := \operatorname{rank}(\widetilde{\bm X}) \leq \min\{ n,d \}$, which, as we shall see, plays a significant role in characterizing the different cases of our bounds.